Zach-Pate/Become-App/README.md

 ## Features

 *   **24-Hour Scrollable Timeline:** The main view is a vertical timeline that displays your full day's schedule.
-*   **Live Time Indicator:** A horizontal bar shows the current time, updating every minute.
+*   **Live Time Indicator:** A horizontal bar, anchored to the left edge of the screen, shows the current time and updates every minute.
 *   **Intuitive Gestures:**
     *   Drag the body of an event to move it.
     *   Drag the top or bottom edge of an event to resize it.